Reer Caynaashe

 The Reer Caynaashe also spelled Reer Caynaanshe (Rer Ainanshe) are a royal Somali clan and were the dynastic rulers of the Habr Yunis Sultanate.
 They divide into 17 major sub-clans that together form the Baha Ainanshe and Rer Sugulle, from the latter descend the rulers of the Habr Yunis Sultanate.
-They inhabit the Togdheer and Maroodi Jeex regions of Somaliland and the Daroor, Danot and Misraq Gashamo regions of Ethiopia.
+They inhabit the Togdheer and Maroodi Jeex regions of Somaliland and the Danot and Misraq Gashamo regions of Ethiopia.

 History

 Ancestry

 The clan traces their paternal lineage to Said Ismail who was the grandson of Sheikh Ishaaq bin Ahmed, an Arab Islamic scholar of the Banu Hashim.
 They take their name from their 18th century ancestor Ainanshe who was the son of Hersi Osman of the Ismail Arreh and a woman of the Ali Said clan.
 He had seven brothers: Said, Fahiya, Hildid, Warsame, Yusuf, Ali and Abdi whom they shared the same mother and are together known as the Ba Ali in reference to their mother's clan.
 Ainanshe was the Chieftain of the Habar Yoonis clan.
 His first wife belonged to the Jibrahil clan and was the mother of his eldest sons Samatar and Sugulle who would go on to found the Ba Jibrahil Rer Sugulle which is the section of the clan that all the Habr Yunis Sultan's descend.
 Ainanshe's other wives Mun, Basla and Egalo bore him 15 sons who are collectively known as the Baha Ainanshe.
 The name Ainanshe means leader in Somali, its etymological origin is from the word Ainan which in Somali means the horse's reins, when combined with the Somali agentive suffix she it takes on the meaning of one who is holding the reins and leading.
 Ainanshe's tomb is located to the south of Burao in the town of Jameecada Caynaanshe near the Oodweyne district border.